 What is a garden fence treatment?

-A garden fence treatment can be many things.
-As with garden sheds, decking and other garden wood a fence treatment can be any of the following wood care products.
+A garden fence treatment can be any of the following wood care products.

-Although there are wood preservers specifically marketed for sheds and fences, most exterior wood preservatives do the same job and are perfect for use on wooden fence panels and posts.
-The job of an exterior wood preserver is to protect garden fences from biological threats such as mould, algae, fungi and insect attack.
+Although there are wood preservers specifically marketed for sheds and fences, most exterior wood preservatives do the same job.
+Wood preservers protect garden fences from biological threats such as mould, algae, fungi and insect attack.
+They also provide some weather protection.

 Exterior wood preservers have traditionally been solvent based.
-But with new, stricter rules and regulations coming in to force, regarding the use of high V.O.C’s (Volatile Organic Compounds), many new formulations are or will soon be water based.
+With new, stricter rules and regulations coming in to force, regarding the use of high V.O.C’s (Volatile Organic Compounds), many new formulations are water based.

-Garden wood preservers are available in both clear and coloured formulations making it easy to keep fence panels looking natural, or staining to an attractive wood tone shade.
+Available in both clear and coloured formulations, fence panels can be kept natural looking or staining to an alternative colour.

 Garden fence oil